VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 * The setup of a [VM Operator](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-operator) via Helm in [Kubernetes](https://kubernetes.io/) with Helm charts.
 * The setup of a [VictoriaMetrics Cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) via [VM Operator](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-operator).
-* How to add CRD for [VictoriaMetrics Cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) via [VM Operator](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-operator).
+* How to add CRD for a[VictoriaMetrics Cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) via [VM Operator](https://github.com/VictoriaMetrics/helm-charts/tree/master/charts/victoria-metrics-operator).
 * How to visualize stored data
 * How to store metrics in [VictoriaMetrics](https://victoriametrics.com)

 **Preconditions**

 * [Kubernetes cluster 1.20.9-gke.1001](https://cloud.google.com/kubernetes-engine).
-We use GKE cluster from [GCP](https://cloud.google.com/) but this guide also applies to any Kubernetes cluster.
+We use a GKE cluster from [GCP](https://cloud.google.com/) but this guide also applies to any Kubernetes cluster.
 For example, [Amazon EKS](https://aws.amazon.com/ru/eks/).
 * [Helm 3](https://helm.sh/docs/intro/install).
 * [kubectl 1.21+](https://kubernetes.io/docs/tasks/tools/install-kubectl).

 ## 1. VictoriaMetrics Helm repository

-See how to work with [VictoriaMetrics Helm repository in previous guide](https://docs.victoriametrics.com/guides/k8s-monitoring-via-vm-cluster.html#1-victoriametrics-helm-repository).
+See how to work with a [VictoriaMetrics Helm repository in previous guide](https://docs.victoriametrics.com/guides/k8s-monitoring-via-vm-cluster.html#1-victoriametrics-helm-repository).

-## 2. Install VictoriaMetrics Operator from the Helm chart
+## 2. Install the VM Operator from the Helm chart

 <div class="with-copy" markdown="1">